 - Parsing and validation of protocol messages and sequences

 - Automatic parsing of event messages described by ETW manifests

 - Summarized grid display – top level is “operations”, (requests matched with responses)

 - User-controlled “on the fly” grouping by message attributes

 - Ability to browse for logs of different types (.cap, .etl, .txt) and import them together

 - Automatic re-assembly and ability to render payloads

 - Ability to import text logs, parsing them into key element/value pairs

-You can download it here along with the required components for your version of Windows operating system.
+You can download it Message Analyzer along with the required components for your version of the Windows operating system.